Mikej81/f5-webcifs-ilx/README.md

 -Rename,

 -additional error handling,

+-add more intelligence to QueryString and Form Field settings,

 -Addition Error handling for multi level paths. (currently supports 1 path deep and back to top options.)